inspectr-hq/inspectr/README.md

 For front-end applications, you can simply replace your API endpoint URL with the Inspectr Proxy URL.
 This enables you to inspect & collect outgoing requests and their responses without any additional backend configuration.
 Combine the Proxy with your existing front-end workflow for a transparent debugging experience.

+- Plug Inspectr into your front-end with only a base URL change
+- View outgoing requests and responses without modifying the backend
+- Have the history of requests & responses available for analyzing
+- Works with any framework or HTTP client

 <img src="https://raw.githubusercontent.com/thim81/inspectr/main/assets/inspectr-app.png" alt="Request Inspectr" width="80%">